canonical/ubuntu-core-docs/en/guides/intro/security.md

 ---
-title: Snap security policy and sandboxing
+title: Security and sandboxing
 ---

+# Security and sandboxing

 Snap packages run confined under a restrictive security sandbox by default.
 The security policies and store policies work together to allow developers to